DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **+**:

-- all nodes are connected to the one central node, that works as a repeater
+- All nodes are connected to the one central node, that works as a repeater.
-- more stable and reliable than *Bus Topology* and *Ring Topology*
+- More stable and reliable than *Bus Topology* and *Ring Topology*.
-- at break the only one node will fall
+- At break the only one node will fall.

 **-**:

-- at break with the central node the whole network will fall
+- At break with the central node the whole network will fall.

 ---